abourdon/abourdon.github.io/source/_posts/2018-05-18-bootstrap-your-linux-terminal-session.md

 ### `shprofile` to the rescue

-The [shprofile]{:target="_blank"} tool helps you to bootstrap your shell session by managing a set of shell session profiles.
+I'm developing a tool, [shprofile]{:target="_blank"}, that helps you to bootstrap your shell session by managing a set of shell session profiles.
 A profile contains a set of scripts which are executed any time the profile is loaded.
 Examples of scripts can be found [here][shprofile-example-scripts].

 This way, your shell session can be customized at any time, event at its opening by [putting shprofile at the shell session startup][shprofile-bootstrap-it]{:target="_blank"}.